Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Numerical Examples

-After processing the first $100$ samples ($\log_{10}(n) = 2$), Panel A tells us the best model is the one with smoothness parameter $s=4$, followed very closely by $s=3$ and $2$.
+After processing the first $100$ samples ($\log_{10}(n) = 2$), Panel A tells us the best initial estimate corresponds to $s=4$, followed very closely by $s=3$ and $2$.
 The corresponding wRV statistics in Panels B, C, and D at $\log_{10} n = 2$ also rank $s=4$ as the best.
-However, as more data comes in, the models $s = 3 $ and $s=4$ start to be outperformed by the other two due to over-smoothing, as reflected in panel A. In other words, they do not increase the number of basis functions fast enough and miss a better trade-off between the estimation and approximation errors.
+However, as more data comes in, the models $s = 3 $ and $s=4$ start to be outperformed by the other two due to over-smoothing, as reflected in Panel A. They do not increase the number of basis functions fast enough and miss a better trade-off between the estimation and approximation errors.

 Asymptotically, we would expect $s=2$ to give the lowest estimation in this specific simulation setting since it properly specifies the smoothness level.
 Indeed, it eventually becomes the best-performing model among the four after processing $10^3$ samples (Panel A).
-The unweighted RV, unfortunately, cannot adjust its ``outdated'' choice until $10^4$ samples are collected.
-But the weighted version has a much faster transition: they start to consistently pick the correct model before $n \approx 2\times 10^3$.
-Although they are all asymptotically consistent methods under certain conditions, the finite sample performance can be significantly improved by implementing a diverging weight even in cases as simple as univariate regression.
+The unweighted RV, unfortunately, cannot adjust its outdated choice until $10^4$ samples are collected.
+But the weighted version has a much faster transition: they start to consistently pick the correct model before $n \sim 2\times 10^3$.
+Although they are all asymptotically consistent methods, the finite sample performance can be significantly improved by implementing a diverging weight even in cases as simple as univariate regression.

 \begin{example}[Multivariate nonparametric regression] We also include a set of simulation results of multivariate nonparametric online estimation.
 In this setting, we have